 1. Asbury Park, NJ

 There is no specific spot listed here for Asbury Park because the entire stretch of shore-front in this town is the perfect setting for individual and family portraits.
 It’s as if someone took a trendy Brooklyn neighborhood and dropped it off at the beach to enjoy the sun.
-You can start the day at convention hall.
+You can start the day at Convention Hall.
 It’s an amazing piece of architecture that sits right on the boardwalk.
 As long as it’s not too crowded when you are there, this can serve as a great backdrop for some group photos.

 Take a short walk south and you’ll get to the Asbury Park Casino which is now just a shell of the old building but the doorways right on the boardwalk work great for framing portraits.
-It will give your photos an interested cross between casual beach and urban looks.
+It will give your photos an interesting cross between the casual beach and urban looks.
 Head back north along the boardwalk and you can’t miss the amazing murals on the sides of the buildings.
 Some photos leaning up against these walls will make others think it was a high end, on location, fashion shoot.

 You can’t miss the Stone Pony, where Bruce Springsteen rose to popularity.
 If you have any interest in the history of rock and roll, you’ll want to try and feature this location in some of your photos.
 Vintage shops, restaurants, and bars like the Wonder Bar round out the rest of the great photo spots in this town.